dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-9/includes/signalrActivities.md

 ### Improved Activities for SignalR

-SignalR now has an ActivitySource named "Microsoft.AspNetCore.SignalR.Server" that emits events for hub method calls:
+SignalR now has an ActivitySource named `Microsoft.AspNetCore.SignalR.Server` that emits events for hub method calls:

 * Every method is its own activity, so anything that emits an activity during the hub method call is under the hub method activity.
 * Hub method activities don't have a parent.
 This means they are not bundled under the long-running SignalR connection.